ergest/sql_patterns/Book/chap2.md

 # Chapter 2: Core Concepts
+In this chapter we're going to cover some of the core concepts of querying data and building tables for analysis and data science.
+We'll start with the most important but underrated concept in SQL, granularity.

 ## Granularity
 Granularity (also known as the grain) is a measure of the level of detail that determines an individual row in a table or view.
 This is extremely important when it comes to joins or aggregating data.